-The possibility that participants could have compartmentalized infection or low-reservoir infection that could have potential for cure with ongoing administration of long-acting PrEP agents was considered in drafting this document; this requires further research.
+The possibility that participants could have compartmentalized infection or low-reservoir infection that could have potential for cure with ongoing administration of long-acting PrEP agents or ART was considered in drafting this document, and is the basis for recommendation that such interventions be considered in the context of research protocols.

 The opposite extreme was also considered: permanent discontinuation of study products for all participants who have reactive HIV rapid test or instrumented Ag/Ab test only.
 However, this strategy would put uninfected study participants (those with false positive test results) at risk for HIV acquisition and/or commit them to lifelong ART in the absence of confirmed HIV infection.
 These approaches might also cause untold emotional distress, stigma, and other potential harms by implying that a participant is infected in the absence of confirmation of infection.
 These considerations must be carefully balanced against the profound ability of CAB and CAB-LA to suppress viral replication and delay/diminish antibody production below the level of detection available diagnostic tests.
+Special considerations are needed during pregnancy and post-partum if the HIV status of the mother is uncertain, since this may impact use of antiretroviral drugs for the mother's health and to prevent mother-to-child transmission.

-The proposed management plan (subject to change as new information is obtained) provides the best pathway for evaluating discordant/discrepant HIV test results, minimizing risk to participants, and addressing critically-important questions about the efficacy and safety of CAB-LA as a PrEP agent, in anticipation of regulatory approval of CAB-LA for PrEP.
+The proposed management plan (subject to change as new information is obtained) provides the team's best judgement for a pathway for evaluating discordant/discrepant HIV test results, minimizing risk to participants, and addressing critically-important questions about the efficacy and safety of CAB-LA as a PrEP agent.